pabigot/pyxb/README.md

 # PyXB-X -- Python W3C XML Schema Bindings

-PyXB -- Python W3C XML Schema Bindings
+PyXB-Extended -- Python W3C XML Schema Bindings
-Version 1.2.7.dev1

 What is this fork for?: